jbcoe/iso-cpp-breaking-UB/draft.md

 > Should the committee support users and implementers relying on the invalidity of currently invalid programs for performance/testing purposes as well as retained validity of currently well-formed programs?

 ## Preconditions and postconditions
 A precondition [[1]](https://en.wikipedia.org/wiki/Precondition) is a condition or predicate that must always be true just prior to the execution of some section of code or before an operation in a formal specification.

 A postcondition [[2]](https://en.wikipedia.org/wiki/Postcondition) is a condition or predicate that must always be true just after the execution of some section of code or after an operation in a formal specification.

+A contract is the set of preconditions and postconditions guaranteed by the interface to a section of code.

-In the presence of inheritance, the routines inherited by descendant classes (subclasses) do so with their contracts, that is their preconditions and postconditions, in force.
+In the presence of inheritance, the routines inherited by descendant classes (subclasses) do so with their contracts in force.
 This means that any implementations or redefinitions of inherited routines also have to be written to comply with their inherited contracts.
 Postconditions can be modified in redefined routines, but they may only be strengthened.
 That is, the redefined routine may increase the guarantee it provides to the client, but may not decrease it.
 Preconditions can be modified in redefined routines, but they may only be weakened.
 That is, the redefined routine may lessen the obligation of the client, but not increase it.

 ### Diagnosing violations of preconditions and postconditions
 Violation of a precondition or postcondition may be detected at compile time or